Lut1n/QuasarBell/README.md

 # QuasarBell
-QuasarBell is a small sfx and texture nodal editor made with openal + imgui
+QuasarBell is a small sfx, texture and geometry nodal editor made with openal + imgui

 ### Preview